solath/Defix-Solana-Sniping-Bot-Trial/readme.md

 - Navigate to the project folder

-Open a terminal and navigate to the project folder

 - Install the required libraries

 Run the following command to install the required libraries for the project: